 American airline JetBlue started with their peer recognition program, called “Lift” in 2012.
 Lift is an online social recognition rewards program that allows JetBlue’s crew-members (yes, this is how JetBlue calls their employees) to recognize each other.
-Lift is accessible via smartphones, tablets and computers.
+Lift is accessible via smartphones, tablets, and computers.
 Globoforce )a social recognition software vendor) also designed a Lift mobile app that employees can download onto all their devices.

 When crew-member receives recognition from a peer or a crew leader then other people in their workgroup can see that as well and add their comments and congratulations.

-Lift program has proved to be really successful: for instance, JetBlue saw increase in recognition satisfaction: 88 percent in just four months.
+Lift program has proved to be really successful: for instance, JetBlue saw an increase in recognition satisfaction: 88 percent in just four months.

 Thanks to the “Lift” program, JetBlue also won the J.D.
 Power award for customer satisfaction for the eighth year in a row.

-JetBlue also discovered other significant impact that program had on people when comparing data from Lift program and annual people survey: crewmembers who had received at least six recognitions in a year tended to rate their job satisfaction higher than those who had been recognized fewer times.
+JetBlue also discovered another significant impact that program had on people when comparing data from Lift program and annual people survey: crewmembers who had received at least six recognitions in a year tended to rate their job satisfaction higher than those who had been recognized fewer times.

 SnackNation’s „Cruch-It“ call